unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 There are several ways to paginate data.

 > [!NOTE]
-> The source-code for the sample app demonstrated in this section can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PaginationPeopleApp).
+> The source code for the sample app demonstrated in this section can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PaginationPeopleApp).

 ## Incremental loading

-The easiest and most straight-forward is use the built-in incremental loading functionality that some controls (e.g. `ListView`, `GridView`) offer via the [`ISupportIncrementalLoading`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.data.isupportincrementalloading) interface the paginated Feed implements.
+The easiest and most straight-forward is to use the built-in incremental loading functionality that some controls (e.g. `ListView`, `GridView`) offer via the [`ISupportIncrementalLoading`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.data.isupportincrementalloading) interface the paginated Feed implements.

-For the Pagination example we'll also use the *PeopleApp* example used above in [Selection](xref:Overview.Mvux.Advanced.Selection), but you can find the full code [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PaginationPeopleApp).
+For the Pagination example, we'll also use the *PeopleApp* example used above in [Selection](xref:Overview.Mvux.Advanced.Selection), but you can find the full code [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PaginationPeopleApp).

 ### Service